by Aaron E. Looney

 Topics: Burglary/Theft, Fourth District

-The NOPD is asking for the public's assistance in identifying a subject wanted for theft in connection with an incident in the Third District.
+The NOPD is asking for the public's help in identifying suspects and locating a vehicle used in connection with multiple auto burglaries in the Fourth District.

-The NOPD is asking for the public's assistance in identifying a subject wanted in connection with a theft by fraud early this morning (February 2, 2023).
+The NOPD is asking for the public's assistance in locating a subject wanted in connection with a simple burglary investigation in the First District.

 ...in your inbox.